Skanthasishanth/EXNO2DS/README.md

 # RESULT
-Thus, Data Analysis for the given dataset was executed successfully.
+Thus, Data Analysis on the given dataset was executed successfully.